 Bed bugs.
 Arguably a worthy opponent for any pest controller worth their salt, and an undeniable nightmare for managers in the hospitality sector, and possibly even for you at home - if you’ve ever been unfortunate enough to suffer a bed bug infestation.

-These highly resilient, parasitic insects have been around for thousands of years, and despite near eradication in the 1950s thanks to DDT, bed bugs are more prevalent today than ever.
+Despite near eradication in the 1950s thanks to DDT, bed bugs are more prevalent today than ever.
 But why?

 The rise of bed bugs: why are bed bugs making a comeback?

 Historically, bed bugs were easily treated with pesticides.
 However, governmental bans on pesticides like DDT that contain organochloride or phosphorus coupled with pesticide resistance, urbanisation and more international travel has created “the perfect storm” of factors to aid the spread of this biting pest.